 For a lush backyard full of plants, you’ll want to complement this by choosing earth tones.
 Pastels, soft neutrals, and green shades work here too.

-In a more concrete yard with things like stainless steel patio furniture, you’ll want to go with neutrals.
+In a more concrete yard with things like stainless steel garden furniture, you’ll want to go with neutrals.
 And in a neatly and rigidly designed landscape (such as one with rows of planters), you’ll want to perk things up with bold colors and accents.

 The Number of Colors Used